MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/debug/locally-with-an-ide.md

 ## Block a bot in personal chat

 Users can choose to block your bot from sending personal chat messages.
-They may toggle this by right-clicking your bot in the chat channel and choosing **Block bot conversation**.
-This means, your bots continue to send messages, however, the user doesn't receive the messages.
+They may toggle this by right-clicking your bot in the chat channel and choosing **Block bot conversation** that means, your bots continue to send messages, however, the user doesn't receive the messages.

 ![Blocking a bot](~/assets/images/bots/botdisable.png)

 ## Remove a bot from a team

-Users can delete the bot by choosing the trash-can icon on the bots list in their team's view.
-This only removes the bot from that team's use.
+Users can delete the bot by choosing the trash-can icon on the bots list in their team's view that only removes the bot from that team's use.
 Individual users can still interact in personal context.
 Bots in personal context can't be disabled or removed by users.

 ## Disable a bot in Teams

 To stop your bot from receiving messages, go to your **Bot Dashboard** and edit the Teams channel.
-Clear the **Enable on Microsoft Teams** option.
-This prevents users from interacting with the bot, however, it's still discoverable and users can add it to Teams.
+Clear the **Enable on Microsoft Teams** option, which prevents users from interacting with the bot, however, it's still discoverable and users can add it to Teams.

 ## Delete a bot from Teams